Closed

 Additional information

-- Organizations previously funded by Digital Museums Canada must complete all prior funded projects before submitting a new proposal.
+- Organizations previously funded by Digital Museums Canada must finish any existing funded project before submitting a new proposal.

 Contacts